 Today I went for an evening walk at Shankey Tank at 5:30 PM, the correct timing.
 Thanks, God!
 Every day I notice people very carefully.
 Their attitude, lifestyle, culture, and behavior.
 A nice group discussion was going on some hours back.
 My colleagues think I live in an ideal world that doesn’t exist.
 I was speaking about the health and the lifestyle!
 How to improve yourself?
 They were giving me numerous examples of luxury.
 I was defending, trying to make a better understanding of lifestyle but getting confused to conclude a proper answer.

-I was thinking during my walk, I gave an example, “How many laptops you can use at a time?”
-They answered, “Two”.
+I was thinking during my walk; I gave an example, “How many laptops you can use at a time?”
+They answered, “Two.”
 My point of judgment to the social behavior and improve human lifestyle worked here.
 I come up with a conclusion!

-What is lifestyle?
+What is the lifestyle?

 There is a sharp gap between these two words.
 It’s like a slice ray of light that separates the dark and the bright room.

 Suppose you have earned money to buy yourself a luxury car.
 This luxury car was a dream to you.
 To purchase this car, you have worked every day for last five years.
 The word luxury has been attached to the car but should it be called as luxury?
 I say, it is a lifestyle, it is not luxury.
 Then what is luxury?

 First tell me, how many mobile phones you have changed in last three years?
 If your answer is more than six, then it is the luxury.
 How frequently are you having dinner in the costliest restaurants in the town?
 If it’s more than five days a week, then it is the luxury.
 How many cars do you have for your personal use?
 If it’s more than one at a time, it is the luxury?

 Lifestyle is to improve our daily life.
 It is a practice of doing good, to feel the happiness.
 Take care of your health, work out, proper food habit, cultural involvement, social causes, events, traveling, hobbies, recreation, etc.